Team devising methods to make computer chips more energy efficient, sustainable

 Yue Jin has been interested in nuclear power as a clean energy source since his undergraduate studies at a top-ranked university in China.
 So, after completing a PhD from Pennsylvania State University and working as a post-doctoral fellow at MIT, he saw Mizzou as an obvious next step.

-Researchers devise mew technique to monitor reactor coolant pumps
+Researchers devise new technique to monitor reactor coolant pumps

 Nuclear power plants that provide needed electricity rely on reactor coolant pumps for safe, continuous and reliable operations.
 But if the pump malfunctions, it can take plants offline, requiring costly repairs and interrupting services, or, worse, cause environmental and safety problems.
 Now, a Mizzou industrial and systems engineering team has devised a new technique to allow plants to monitor the reactor coolant pumps more closely, allowing plant operators to flag abnormalities before they become problems.